Powerful 6.2-magnitude Quake Hits Off Istanbul Coast - UrduPoint

 The initial quake struck at 12:49 pm (0949 GMT) at a depth of 6.92 kilometres under the sea, which lies to the south of the city, and lasted 13 seconds, he said.

-As buildings shook, people rushed onto the streets where crowds of worried-looking people stared at their mobile phones for information or made calls, an AFP correspondent said.
+As buildings shook, hundreds of people rushed onto the streets where many could be seen checking their mobiles for information or making calls.
+Others rushed to find safety in the city's handful of parks or other open spaces, AFP correspondents said.

 Istanbul governor Davut Gul said nobody had died in the quake or the aftershocks but confirmed that hospitals were treating "151 people injured when they jumped or tried to jump from a height in panic".